getsentry/sentry-docs/src/collections/_documentation/clients/ruby/index.md

 end
 ```

-You can add either of the snippets above into your application to verify that the Sentry is working.
+You can add either of the snippets above into your application to verify that Sentry is set up correctly.
 <!-- ENDWIZARD -->

 ## Additional Context